LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W08-D2-WebPage-io2.md

+[^1]: The HTML `class` attribute is accessed through a JavaScript object property named `className` because in the ES6 release of JavaScript, the keyword `class` was added for creating object-oriented classes.
-[^1]: `getElementById` doesn't actually "get" an HTML object, it gets a *reference* (aka *binding*) to the object.
+[^2]: The `document.getElementById` method doesn't actually "get" an HTML object, it gets a *reference* (aka *binding*) to the object.
 You can think of a *reference* as a connection to the object that allows your code to do things with, or to, the object.
 In the inner workings of JavaScript, a reference contains the memory address of the object.

 ------